 - Click on Options and choose High-Performance mode

 - Click on Save and then exit

 That’s all you need to know about the best Apex Legend settings for PC to increase FPS.
 If you need any other help regarding Apex Legends or the in-game settings, do let us know in the comments section below and we will be happy to help you out.
-You can also check out our iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick for some pretty informative articles.
+For some pretty informative articles, you can also check out our iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick.